jadob/slice/docs/components/container/parent-providers.md

 provider.
 Using Parents is great way to define which provider is required for current one.

-Please note: There is no need to define parent providers in your ``Bootstrap`` class.
+Note: There is no need to define parent providers in your ``Bootstrap`` class.

 ## Example 1